cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 The **"Documentation"** tab, new in **CIMTool** 2.3.0, provides a dedicated, full-page area for authoring element documentation in AsciiDoc.

 The **"Documentation"** tab was introduced to give authors a substantially larger editing and viewing area than the **"Description"** tab's field affords.
-A planned future enhancement will embed richer AsciiDoc editing and live preview directly within the **"Documentation"** tab itself — a further reason to favor it for anything beyond a brief note.
+A planned future enhancement will embed richer AsciiDoc editing and live preview directly within the **"Documentation"** tab itself, a further reason to favor it for anything beyond a brief note.

 ### Where Your Content Appears

-The normative **Schema Description** is non-editable, but you can always supplement or clarify it using the two editable fields above — the **"Description"** tab's Profile Description and the **"Documentation"** tab.
+The normative **Schema Description** is non-editable, but you can always supplement or clarify it using the two editable fields above, the **"Description"** tab's Profile Description and the **"Documentation"** tab.
 You may use either, or both; they are complementary.
 The one thing to be aware of is where each one lands in the generated output, which depends on the kind of documentation builder you use:

 - The **Schema Description** and the **Profile Description** always appear together in the element's **description**, with the normative Schema Description first.
-- The **"Documentation"** tab content appears in the **description** as well for the standard builders — but for a *mappings* builder it is placed instead in a separate **mapping** column, making the **"Documentation"** tab the natural place to record how an element maps to another information model or third-party system.
+- The **"Documentation"** tab content appears in the **description** as well for the standard builders, but for a *mappings* builder it is placed instead in a separate **mapping** column, making the **"Documentation"** tab the natural place to record how an element maps to another information model or third-party system.
 The builders and the mapping column are covered in [The AsciiDoc Builders](#the-asciidoc-builders).

 ### Documentation in the Generated Output

 The following example shows attribute-level documentation flowing through to the generated output.
-Documentation authored on the **"Documentation"** tab for the `negativeR12` attribute appears in the generated AsciiDoc source and is rendered, in the preview, into the description cell for that attribute — demonstrating the full path from authored text to final output.
+Documentation authored on the **"Documentation"** tab for the `negativeR12` attribute appears in the generated AsciiDoc source and is rendered, in the preview, into the description cell for that attribute, demonstrating the full path from authored text to final output.

 Click on the image to present a larger view.

 [![image](../images/Documentation-AttributeLevel.png)](../images/Documentation-AttributeLevel.png "Documentation authored on the Documentation tab for the negativeR12 attribute, shown in the generated AsciiDoc source and in the rendered preview's description cell")

 Because both tabs accept arbitrary AsciiDoc, element documentation is not limited to plain prose.
 You can introduce your own headings, tables, lists, and other structures, and the documentation builders fold them into the generated document.
 The example below adds class-level documentation to the abstract class `ACDCTerminal`: a custom sub-section heading and an inlined AsciiDoc table authored on the **"Documentation"** tab.
-In the generated output, the sub-section appears as a numbered subsection beneath the class — and in the document's table of contents — and the table renders as a titled, formatted table.
+In the generated output, the sub-section appears as a numbered subsection beneath the class (and in the document's table of contents), and the table renders as a titled, formatted table.

 Click on the image to present a larger view.